 #1 Get High: Bike the Going to the Sun Road

-Glacier National Park biking is an experience you will not soon—or ever—forget.
-Our interpretive, guided bike tours on the gorgeous, closed sections of the Going-to-the-Sun Road are exclusive to Glacier Guides and Montana Raft.
-Nearly all ages (8 and up!) and abilities can enjoy at least part of this Glacier National Park shoulder-season experience.
+Glacier National Park biking is an experience you will never forget.
+Our interpretive, guided bike tours on the gorgeous, closed-to-cars sections of the Going-to-the-Sun Road allow most ages and abilities to enjoy at least part of this shoulder-season experience.

 Just need a bike, not a guide?
 We can help you with that, too.

 #2 Get Thrilled: Raft the Middle Fork of the Flathead River

 The whitewater section of the Middle Fork of the Wild and Scenic Flathead River is incredible right now!
 Wondering about the differences between our three whitewater trips — the Classic, the Sport, and Thrillseeker?
 Just give us a ring if you’d like a friendly person to talk to.

 For Memorial Day Weekend, we recommend booking our exclusive Sport half day Glacier National Park whitewater rafting trip.
 This tour is for only 6-9 people per boat.
 Why is our Sport trip special?
 Most importantly, the small number of rafters allows for a more intimate experience with the river.
 In addition, anyone who wants a “window seat” can have one.
 As well as anyone who wants to become part of the crew that maneuvers the raft through the rapids — following the simple commands of the guide — can paddle!
 Or, if you’d rather sit back and relax, that’s fine, too.
 The Sport trip is all about you.